xphobia404/Generate-SNAP/README.md

     }
 }
 ```
-Hit with Postman to your localhost IP http://127.0.0.1:8070/generate-sign
+Hit with Postman to your localhost IP http://127.0.0.1:8070/generate-sign with method post